-Use FUTURES' safety cards to help: Universal education is aided by the use of safety cards.
-The evidence-based safety card tool was developed to help clinicians and DV/SA advocates open conversations about DV/SA with their clients.
-Because survivors may choose not to disclose abuse for a variety of reasons, universal education ensures that patients receive information regardless of disclosure and promotes primary prevention.
-With the support of FUTURES' safety cards and other patient education materials, survivors of DV/SA do not have to disclose abuse in order to receive help.
+Use the safety card intervention: Universal education is aided by the use of safety cards.
+The evidence-based safety card tool was developed to help clinicians and DV/SA advocates open conversations about IPV and HT and healthy relationships with their clients.
+Because survivors may choose not to disclose abuse for a variety of reasons, universal education ensures that patients receive information regardless of disclosure, promoting primary prevention.
+With the support of FUTURES' safety cards and other patient education materials, survivors of IPV and HT do not have to disclose abuse in order to receive help.